 The Duncan Aviation structures and airframe teams worked together to remove components to access the repair area.
 Once accessed, the upper fuselage-to-pylon skin attachment angle was loosened and repositioned.
 Cutting the old skin was challenging because it extended under the attachment angle and nearly contacted the fuselage skin.
 Neither the attachment angle nor the fuselage skin could be damaged while making the cut.

-Fabrication of the new replacement skin panel required detailed communication between the Duncan Aviation structural repair team and the aircraft manufacturer's structural engineering team to insure the new skin panel would be machined properly.
-Additional structural parts had to be fabricated to complete the repair.
+Fabrication of the new replacement skin panel required detailed communication between the Duncan Manufacturing solutions, Structures personnel, and the aircraft manufacturer's structural engineering team to insure the new skin panel would be machined properly.
+Additional structural parts had to be fabricated to complete the repair

 With the machining complete, the structural repair team completed the final trimming of the new skin panel to the existing pylon skin.
 New fastener holes were drilled to attach the new panel to the existing pylon panel.
 Proper protections were applied to the newly fabricated parts and a conformity inspection was completed.
 The new skin panel and parts were installed on the pylon, joining the two skin panels together as one panel, very much as it was originally designed to restore the original residual strength.
 All of the removed items were installed and the final inspection was completed.